Autosave: Application software

 It has traditionally been seen as a feature to protect documents in an application or system failure (crash), and autosave backups are often purged whenever the user finishes their work.
 An alternative paradigm is to have all changes saved continuously (as with pen and paper) and all versions of a document available for review.
 This would remove the need for saving documents entirely.
 There are challenges to implementation at the file, application and operating system levels.

-For example, in Microsoft Office, this option is called AutoRecover and, by default, saves the document every ten minutes in the temporary file directory.
+For example, in Microsoft Office, this option is called AutoRecover and, by default, saves the document every ten minutes in the temporary file directory, and this feature was introduced in Microsoft Office 97.
 Restarting an Office program after crashing prompts the user to save the last recovered version.
 However, this does not protect users who mistakenly click "No" when asked to save their changes if Excel closes normally (except for Office 2013 and later).
 Autosave also syncs documents to OneDrive when editing normally.

 Mac OS 10.7 Lion added an autosave feature that is available to some applications, and works in conjunction with Time Machine-like functionality to periodically save all versions of a document.
 This eliminates the need for any manual saving, as well as providing versioning support through the same system.
 A version is saved every five minutes, during any extended periods of idle time, or when the user uses "Save a version," which replaces the former "Save" menu item and takes its Command-S shortcut.
 Saves are made on snapshots of the document data and occur in a separate thread, so the user is never paused during this process.
 Applications need to be updated to take advantage of this functionality, and a number of Apple's built-in programs were updated with the release.
 Autosave cannot be disabled in Lion.

 One of the first implementation of this feature appears in the text editor Elvis.